 Think about what initially piqued your interest.
 Choose a few details of the job that excite you most and talk about them.
 When you do so, highlight how you’re the best person to fill the role and what you’ll do to succeed if given a chance.

 8. Can you share a time when you displayed leadership skills?

 It doesn’t matter whether you’re interviewing for a leadership position or not.
-This is a question that often comes up in final rounds.
+This is a question that often gets asked to candidates who make it to the final round.
 Being a leader involves many valuable soft skills.

 It requires determination, the ability to work with others, excellent communication, etc. All those skills are valuable in the workplace.
 Talking about a situation when you put those skills to use paints you in an impressive light and shows the hiring manager that you may have a long future of growth with the company.

 This question is similar to where you see yourself in five years.
 It’s about sharing your lofty goals and what you ultimately want to achieve.